 Review Site Statistics

 When content goes against posting guidelines, depending on which site you use, the owner of the site holds authority and in turn automatically removes feedback that violates their guidelines.
-Most sites have the ability to remove any type of content from a fake reviewer to defamatory postings and malicious content.
+Most sites have the ability to remove any type of content, from fake reviewers to defamatory postings and malicious content.

 How to remove bad reviews

 But in some cases, the owner of the site might need a heads up in order to remove the negative feedback.
 Most of these sites understand positive reviews are just as important as the negative ones when it comes to helping you stay on top.
-With that being said, the type of content they consider to be a violation can be quite specific.
+That said, the type of content they consider a violation can be quite specific.